oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Configure the names of each Secret in Domain YAML file.
   * If the Secret contains the WebLogic admin `username` and `password` keys, then set the Domain YAML file `webLogicCredentialsSecret` field.
   * For all other Secrets, add them to the Domain YAML file `configuration.secrets` field.
 Note: This must be in an array format even if you only add one Secret (see the sample Domain YAML below).
-* Any override changes require stopping all WebLogic Server instance Pods, applying your Domain YAML file (if it changed), and restarting the WebLogic Server instance Pods before they can take effect.
+* Changes to configuration overrides, including the contents of the ConfigMap containing the override templates or the contents of referenced Secrets, do not take affect until the operator runs or repeats its [introspection](({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}})) of the WebLogic domain configuration.
-  * Custom override changes on an existing running domain, such as updating an override ConfigMap, a Secret, or a Domain, will not take effect until all running WebLogic Server instance Pods in your domain are shutdown (so no servers are left running), and the domain is subsequently restarted with your new Domain (if it changed), or with your existing Domain (if you haven't changed it).
+* If your configuration overrides modify non-dynamic MBean attributes and you currently have WebLogic Server instances from this domain running:
-  * To stop all running WebLogic Server instance Pods for your domain, apply a changed resource, and then start/restart the domain:
+  * Decide if the changes you are making to non-dynamic MBean attributes can be applied by rolling the affected clusters or Managed Server instances or if the change required a full domain shutdown.
-      * Set your Domain `serverStartPolicy` field to `NEVER`, wait, and apply your latest Domain YAML file with the `serverStartPolicy` restored back to `ALWAYS` or `IF_NEEDED` (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}).)
+  * If a full domain shut down is requried, stop all running WebLogic Server instance Pods in your domain and then restart them.
+(See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}).)
-      * Or delete your Domain, wait, and apply your (potentially changed) Domain YAML file.
+  * Otherwise, simply restart your domain, which includes rolling clusters.
+(See [Restarting servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}).)
 * See [Debugging](#debugging) for ways to check if the situational configuration is taking effect or if there are errors.

 Example Domain YAML:
 ```
-apiVersion: "weblogic.oracle/v2"
+apiVersion: "weblogic.oracle/v8"
 kind: Domain
 metadata:
   name: domain1